 "Les palais s'ouvrent au torrent de notre imagination nouvelle."
 Noël X. Ebony

-Nuits Balnéaires’s work has been exhibited at ArtXLagos, at 1-54 Contemporary art fair in Paris Christie’s, FNB Art Johannesburg, and in multiple exhibitions in Côte d’Ivoire, Canada, United States, United Kingdom, France, Netherlands, and Australia.
+Nuits Balnéaires has exhibited at ArtXLagos, 1-54 Contemporary Art Fair in Paris (with Christie’s), FNB Art Johannesburg, and in multiple exhibitions in Côte d’Ivoire, Canada, United States, United Kingdom, France, Netherlands, and Australia.
+His photographs and films have been featured in Ocula, New York Times, Quartz, Vogue, i-D, The Guardian, ELLE, Nataal, BubblegumClub, GIDA Journal, Dry, OkayAfrica, Swinging Africa, Contemporary And, REPUBLIK, Le Temps, and Aperture.

 In May 2022, Nuits Balnéaires gave his first lecture at the Geneva University of Art and Design.
-In November 2022, he was celebrated in NATIVE & GUAP MAG list of the 12 West African talents “shaking up their industries”.
+In November 2022, he was celebrated in NATIVE & GUAP MAG list of the 12 West African talents “shaking up their industries.”

 Direct all enquires to the following; mail@nuitsbalneaires.com